Why Device Provisioning Protocol for OEMs Is Essential for Future-Ready IoT Devices

 Sujith Sukumaran October 10, 2025

-In the present era of digital connectivity, IoT has immensely changed the way homes, businesses, and industries operate.
+In the present era of digital connectivity, Device Provisioning Protocol for OEMs has become essential as IoT is changing the way homes, businesses, and industries operate.
 There is a steep rise in the number of Wi-Fi-enabled devices.
 This could range from smart speakers and plugs to industrial sensors and connected appliances powered by Wi-Fi.

 This approach lays the groundwork for a Wi-Fi Easy Connect implementation in RDK-B, enabling OEMs to embed secure, password-free Wi-Fi onboarding directly into broadband gateways and connected home ecosystems.

 Beyond user frustration, this complexity impacts OEM’s business outcomes.
 Moreover, complex onboarding leads to delayed launches, rising support costs, negative user reviews, and higher product return rates.
-For OEMs looking to compete in an IoT-driven marketplace, onboarding is no longer a minor technical issue, it is a strategic business priority.
+For OEMs choosing the right Device Provisioning Protocol (DPP) has become a foundational requirement for deploying secure, scalable, and user-friendly IoT devices across consumer, enterprise, and industrial environments.

 Global IoT device deployments are expected to reach USD 245 billion by 2025, with a 20%+ CAGR through 2030, placing immense emphasis on fast, secure, scalable device onboarding as a key business driver. (source)